 Administration of the Community Development Revolving Loan Fund is transferred to NCUA from the Department of Health and Human Services.
 Today, the Community Development Revolving Loan Fund provides grants and loans to low-income credit unions.

-Federally insured credit unions submit $850 million or 1 percent of system assets to fully capitalize a new, restructured National Credit Union Share Insurance Fund.
+July 18, 1984 – The Deficit Reduction Act of 1984 is signed into law recapitalizing the National Credit Union Share Insurance Fund, which had been experiencing financial stress for several years.
+Federally insured credit unions submit $850 million or 1 percent of system assets at the time to fully capitalize a new, restructured Share Insurance Fund.

 Former U.S. Senator Roger W. Jepsen becomes Chairman of the NCUA Board.
 He serves as Chairman until 1993.